 - 25 de Abril Bridge (Ponte 25 de Abril) and Christ the King monument (Cristo Rei)

 - LX Factory – In the Alcantara neighbourhood, a huge industrial space under the 25 de Abril bridge formerly occupied by textile companies is now a vibrant community hub -home to shops, offices, restaurants, bars, a lively weekend market, arts & culture events, and more!
 A cool spot to visit/enjoy anytime

 - The Belem District, including:

 - If a long wait in line doesn’t discourage you, try the original and delicious Pasteis de Belem (custard tarts) – although many other pastry shops around the city offer amazing tarts without the wait 🙂

 - Aguas Livres Aqueduct (Aqueduto Águas Livres)

 - Smaller markets full of local flavour, like the Campo de Ourique, and the rotating offerings at Mercado da Baixa, Rossio, etc.

 Ever been to Lisbon or planning to visit?
-Feel free to ask questions or leave suggestions of your favourites in the comments!
+Feel free to ask questions or mention your favourites in the comments!